SciFiFarms/TechnoCore/README.md

 2. Althing isn't feature complete, so it may be worth checking out the [ROADMAP.md](ROADMAP.md) to see what is coming.

 ## Where to ask questions
 One of my biggest hopes for this project is that it gets used by others.
 So if you have any questions or run into any trouble using the software, I would really like to know about it.
-Feel free to open a new issue with the [helpme] tag with your question or issue.
+Feel free to open a new issue with your question or problem.
 Alternatively, you can email me at SpencerIsSuperAwesome@gmail.com.

 ## How to install Althing
 ~~~